marciofrayze/rackstep/README.md

 Start the application server using any rack-compatible server.
 For development I recommend using shotgun or rackup.
 For production, RackStep full app example is pre-configured to use unicorn.

+## In the wild (who is using it?)

+RackStep is still in very early stage of development and testing.
+Right now there is only one website that was build using it: [Ninirc.com](http://ninirc.com)

 ## TODOs (some of them)

 - use RDoc or YARD for documentation.